 Robert received his Bachelor of Science in Elementary Education from Malone College in 1996.
 A few years later he went on to get a Master of Arts in Education concentrating on instructional technology from the University of Akron in 2002.

-He facilitates and leads a computer science camp in Springfield Local Schools.
-He is excited to also facilitate and lead a computer science camp to the children of the Summit and Stark Counties in Northeast Ohio.
+He has facilitated and led a computer science camp in Springfield Local Schools for many years.
+He is excited to also facilitate and lead a computer science camp to the children of the Summit, Stark and surrounding counties in Northeast Ohio.

 Robert also speaks and leads professional development in Springfield Local Schools as well as around Northeast Ohio.
 He has presented at International Society for Technology in Education (ISTE), Ohio Educational Technology Conference (OETC) and NEOTech Conference.